xylan-org/mailspy/CONTRIBUTING.md

 Releases are triggered manually by invoking the [build-release.yml](.github/workflows/build-release.yml) workflow.
 The current release version is always inferred from the changelog, by checking the presence of fixes/additions/breaking changes (incrementing the path/minor/major version part accordingly).

 ### Snapshot versions
 Snapshot builds ([build-snapshot.yml](.github/workflows/build-snapshot.yml)) are triggered automatically on pushes to the master branch.
 This includes accepted PRs.
-The generation of snapshot version follows the same principles as the release ones, except they're suffixed with `-SNAPSHOT`.
+The generation of snapshot versions follows the same principles as the release ones, except they're suffixed with `-SNAPSHOT`.
 In other words, snapshot versions predict the next release version.

 Document pages are not updated with snapshot version bumps - we always want to display the latest release version there.